mainmatter/mainmatter.com/src/posts/2023-01-30-using-rust-crates-in-elixir.md

 use std::io::Error as IoError;
 use std::io::ErrorKind as IoErrorKind;

-// Creates atoms module using rustler macro mod atoms {
+// Creates an atoms module using the rustler macro mod atoms {
     rustler::atoms! {
         ok,